What This Clause Means

 The Natural Breakpoint Is Where Percentage Rent Math Gets Interesting

 The 'natural breakpoint' is the sales level at which percentage rent naturally begins: base rent divided by the percentage rate.
 On a $60,000/year base rent lease at 5% percentage rent, the natural breakpoint is $1,200,000 — you'd pay 5% percentage rent on any sales above $1.2 million.
 An 'artificial' breakpoint is lower than the natural one — it starts percentage rent sooner, before you've even 'earned back' your base rent through the percentage calculation.
 Artificial breakpoints heavily favor landlords.
 In retail markets where landlords have leverage, artificial breakpoints are common.
-In tenant-favorable markets, you can often push for natural or even higher breakpoints.
+In tenant-favorable markets, natural or even higher breakpoints are often achievable.

 The Definition of Gross Sales Determines Everything

 Percentage rent is calculated on 'gross sales' — but the definition of gross sales in the lease determines what's included.
-Watch for definitions that include: sales made online if the order is placed at or delivered to your location; gift card redemptions (you should not be paying percentage rent on gift cards that were already reported as sales when purchased); returns (gross sales should be net of returns); sales taxes (you're not generating revenue from sales tax); and wholesale or employee sales.
-Negotiate to exclude from gross sales: taxes, returns, gift card redemptions, sales through your website not attributable to this location, and transfers to other locations.
+Definitions that reach further than they appear to include: sales made online if the order is placed at or delivered to your location; gift card redemptions (percentage rent on gift cards already reported as sales when purchased amounts to double-counting); returns (well-drafted definitions make gross sales net of returns); sales taxes (sales tax isn't revenue); and wholesale or employee sales.
+Commonly negotiated exclusions from gross sales: taxes, returns, gift card redemptions, sales through the tenant's website not attributable to the location, and transfers to other locations.

 Percentage Rent Clauses Create Reporting Obligations

 Percentage rent clauses require tenants to report gross sales monthly (or quarterly) and provide audited annual sales statements.
 These reporting obligations have teeth: failure to report can constitute a default, landlords can impose penalties for late reporting, and landlords have audit rights to verify your reported sales figures.
-Keep detailed, accurate sales records from day one — not just for percentage rent calculation, but because the landlord's auditor will review your POS records, credit card processing statements, and daily sales reports during any audit.
+Detailed, accurate sales records from day one matter here — not just for percentage rent calculation, but because the landlord's auditor will review POS records, credit card processing statements, and daily sales reports during any audit.
 Discrepancies between reported sales and actual records can produce significant back-rent claims plus penalties.

-Key negotiating positions: First, negotiate for a natural breakpoint rather than an artificial one — the percentage rent shouldn't kick in until you've covered your base rent through the percentage calculation.
-Second, push for the percentage rate itself — 5% is standard for many retail categories, but 4% or even 3% is achievable in tenant-favorable markets or for anchor-type tenants.
-Third, negotiate exclusions from gross sales for categories that don't reflect your true revenue (returns, taxes, online sales, etc.).
-Fourth, cap the landlord's percentage rent audit lookback at 2 years — unlimited audit periods create disproportionate compliance burden.
+The commonly negotiated positions: First, a natural breakpoint rather than an artificial one — so percentage rent doesn't kick in until base rent has been covered through the percentage calculation.
+Second, the percentage rate itself — 5% is standard for many retail categories, but 4% or even 3% is achievable in tenant-favorable markets or for anchor-type tenants.
+Third, exclusions from gross sales for categories that don't reflect true revenue (returns, taxes, online sales, etc.).
+Fourth, a 2-year cap on the landlord's percentage rent audit lookback — unlimited audit periods create disproportionate compliance burden.

 Percentage Rent and Minimum Rent Interact in Complex Ways

 Percentage rent clauses often include a minimum rent — sometimes the base rent, sometimes higher — that you owe regardless of sales.
 The interaction: if your percentage rent calculation produces an amount less than your minimum rent, you pay minimum rent.
 If the percentage calculation exceeds minimum rent, you pay the higher amount.
 Some leases also credit percentage rent against base rent ('percentage rent in lieu of base rent'), which reduces the stacking of charges.
-Make sure you understand the interaction between base rent, minimum rent, and percentage rent in your specific lease before signing — the combined obligation can differ significantly from the individual pieces.
+The interaction between base rent, minimum rent, and percentage rent in the specific lease is where the real obligation lives — the combined total can differ significantly from the individual pieces.

-• Set the natural breakpoint at or above your base rent / rate calculation
+- Tenant-favorable versions set the natural breakpoint at or above the base rent / rate calculation

-• Limit landlord's audit rights to no more than once per year with 30 days advance notice
+- Negotiated leases commonly limit the landlord's audit rights to once per year with 30 days advance notice

-• Set the natural breakpoint at or above your base rent / rate calculation
+- Tenant-favorable versions set the natural breakpoint at or above the base rent / rate calculation

-• Limit landlord's audit rights to no more than once per year with 30 days advance notice
+- Negotiated leases commonly limit the landlord's audit rights to once per year with 30 days advance notice

 Example Language: Bad vs. Better